The rise of the robot vacuum has definitely saved many a homeowner’s precious time and effort when it comes to the daily or weekly vac-up.

 The most efficient and practical way to stop the robot vacuum from going under the couch is to set up your virtual boundaries is do zone cleaning in the application.
 The virtual boundaries option can be found in many of the mid to high-end robot vacuums in the market.

+The virtual boundaries work hand in hand with the robot vacuum mapping feature.
 When It comes to recommendations, I’m not going to mess around like some product-based sites that give you 15 options to choose from.

 Here are my top picks that have excellent mapping, virtual boundaries, and zone-cleaning settings.
 I know these work well and are some of the best in the market so far.
 If you value your time and want to spend more of it doing the things you love, instead of tinkering with your robot vacuum.

-[amazon table=”4551″]
+[amazon ta

 If you have an older model robot vacuum or one without virtual boundaries settings, see below for two more manual options.